Frequently Asked Questions

-The 2022-23 year marks Home School Partners’ 21st year of offering home school classes.
-All high school classes run for 32 weeks from August 2022 through April 2023.
+The 2023-24 year marks Home School Partners’ 22nd year of offering home school classes.
+All high school classes run for 32 weeks from August 2023 through early May 2024.
 Registration is now open for all returning and new students.

 Who are you?

 I’m Scott Clifton, and I teach classes at Home School Partners.
-I was born again in high school, and I’m thankful to the Lord for being faithful to me when I’ve fallen short so many times since.
-I’ve been married for 31 years to my wife Julie and have six high school graduates (and one still being homeschooled!).
-Julie and I have home schooled our children since 1994.
+I was born again through faith in Jesus Christ, and I’m thankful to the Lord for being faithful to me when I’ve fallen short so many times since.
+I’ve been married for 32 years to my wife Julie and have six high school graduates (and one still being homeschooled!).
+Julie and I have home schooled our children since the 1990s.

 In high school I was a member of the National Honor Society, receiving a full, four-year academic scholarship to the University of Central Florida (I earned my B. A. in 1991).

 I started my career writing and editing for a family newspaper and a state banking association.
 After that I taught Pre-Algebra, Algebra 1, Algebra 2, and English in the public and private school systems.

 As a young man, I lived in Wake Forest and worked for two summers at Camp Rockmont in Black Mountain.
 In 1985, as a teenager, I was captured by the Russians and exiled to the sweltering heat of Central Florida.
 In May 2007, however, my family and I managed to escape in a hot air balloon to North Carolina.
 (Just a little joke there.
 It was actually a U-Haul truck.)